Kaiyuanli7/GranaryPredict/README.md

-# 🌾 GranaryPredict
+# 🛢️ SiloFlow

-GranaryPredict is a lightweight end-to-end pipeline that ingests sensor data from grain warehouses, cleans & enriches it, trains a predictive model, and serves forecasts through an interactive Streamlit dashboard.
+SiloFlow is a lightweight end-to-end pipeline that ingests sensor data from grain warehouses, cleans & enriches it, trains a predictive model, and serves forecasts through an interactive Streamlit dashboard.

 > **What's New (May 2025)**
+> • Project renamed to **SiloFlow** (imports remain backward-compatible via an alias).
 > • Supports the **StorePoint** CSV export format
-> • Automatic mapping of new columns (`storepointName`, `storeName`, `kdjd`, `kdwd`, …)
 > • Cascaded *Warehouse → Silo* selectors in the UI
 > • Robust metric handling when some rows lack ground-truth temperatures
 > • Utility script `scripts/fix_training_csv.py` to strip errant commas in legacy dumps